 - Shark: Mark Cuban and Barbara Corcoran

-Thomas explained to the sharks that his machine was not the only one out there, but that GRIND prides itself on making its product accessible.
-So far, the company’s product is the cheapest around and lets buyers make use of a payment plan to make purchasing more financially feasible.
+Thomas explains that his machine is not the only one out there, but that GRIND prides itself on making its product accessible.
+So far, the company’s product is the cheapest around and lets buyers make use of a payment plan if needed.

+It retails for $1,495 and costs $977 to manufacture per unit.
 So far, GRIND has sold $215,000 worth of their shooting machines in pre-sales in only five months.
 All that’s left is for Thomas to manufacture and fulfill the orders.
-However, before that, Thomas is hoping to find a willing partner to invest $250,000 in exchange for 5% equity in his company that can help him fulfill orders and grow the business

 Before you go, be sure to check out updates for the other companies featured on Season 12 Episode 23: